 Tips for Author Promotion and Book Advertising

-Proven methods such as press releases, articles, and talk radio campaigns remain very cost effective book marketing methods for author promotion.
+Outside of paid advertising, there are proven methods such as press releases, articles, and talk radio campaigns remain very cost effective book marketing methods for author promotion.
 While these methods definitely get authors out in front of the public, there are some newer must-have items every author should put in place before beginning a book marketing campaign.
-The first of these is a website, which is essential for author promotion and book advertising because it will become the starting point for all online book marketing efforts.
+The first of these is a website, which is essential for author promotion and book advertising because it becomes the starting point for all online book marketing efforts.

 When an author sends out a press release or asks for an interview on a talk radio show, the first thing a producer will do is search the author’s website to find out more.
 A website has become the starting point for research by readers, agents and publishers as they try to find out more about the author.
 A website establishes the author’s brand and “talks” to the public in his or her own voice.
 The author website should showcase publications, link to any other mentions of books or the author on the web, contain the latest news and publication notices, and link to various social networks.